TanStack/form/docs/guides/basic-concepts.md

 const { value, error, touched, isValidating } = field.state
 ```

 There are three field states can be very useful to see how the user interacts with a field.
-A field is _"touched"_ when the user clicks/tabs into it, _"pristine"_ until the user have not changed the value of it, and _"dirty"_ if they have.
+A field is _"touched"_ when the user clicks/tabs into it, _"pristine"_ until the user changes value of it, and _"dirty"_ after they did.
 You can check these states via the `isTouched`, `isPristine` and `isDirty` flags, as seen below.

 ```tsx
 const { isTouched, isPristine, isDirty } = field.state.meta